Skip to content

 • Execution checklist forcing AI to track progress

-It works.
-When an AI assistant reads tutor.md and follows the checklist approach, it reliably conducts a 30-45 minute hands-on tour that teaches declarative thinking.
+When an AI assistant reads tutor.md and follows the structured approach, it reliably conducts a 30-45 minute hands-on tour that teaches declarative thinking.

 Try It Yourself